[Editor’s note: This story was originally published February 2018.]

 There’s just not enough money coming in to carry all the weight the company needs carried.

-8 Companies That Could Disappear by 2019: Remington
+8 Companies That Could Disappear in 2019: Remington

 Remington is another privately-held company that investors may want to keep close tabs on, as what’s happening to it could apply to rivals like Sturm Ruger & Company Inc (NYSE:RGR).